+The Bell states have important applications in quantum information and computation, as we will see below. \begin{xca} Write down the representations of the four Bell states as 4-vectors in $\BBC^{2}\otimes\BBC^{2}\simeq\BBC^{4}$. \end{xca} \begin{problem} Prove that the four Bell states form an orthonormal basis for the composite Hilbert space of two qubits, by showing that they span that space, are linearly independent, are orthogonal, and are normalized to 1. \end{problem} \begin{problem} Prove that each of the four Bell states is entangled. \end{problem} \begin{xca} Write down the four Bell states in terms of $\left|+\right\rangle $ and $\left|-\right\rangle $, the eigenstates of $\sigma_{x}$.
+You may wish to use the shorthand notation $\left|\pm\pm\right\rangle \equiv\left|\pm\right\rangle \otimes\left|\pm\right\rangle $. \end{xca}

-\subsection{Entanglement Does Not Transmit Information}
+\subsubsection{Entanglement Does Not Transmit Information}

+Now that we have rigorously defined quantum entanglement, let us debunk the most common misconception associated with it: that quantum entanglement allows us to transmit information, and in particular, that it allows us to do so faster than the speed of light (or even instantaneously), in violation of relativity.
+This is, in fact, not true.

-Imagine the following scenario.
-Alice and Bob create an entangled pair of qubits, for example in the entangled state
+To illustrate this, imagine the following scenario.
+Alice and Bob create an entangled pair of qubits, for example in the Bell state

-Alice then stays on Earth, while Bob flies out to the Andromeda galaxy, about 2.5 million light years away.
-When Bob gets there, he measures the qubit.
+Alice takes the first qubit in the pair, and Bob takes the second qubit.
+Alice then stays on Earth, while Bob embarks on a long journey to Alpha Centauri, about 4.4 light years away.
+When Bob gets there, he measures his qubit.